The Difference Between Legal Custody and Physical Custody in the UK

 Our professional and highly experienced team of family lawyers can assist you in your legal matters with full respect, ensuring you maintain a private family life.
 For more extensive advice and information, please email info@shortlands.co.uk or call us 02076299905 or book an initial online consultation.

-If you live abroad and need to apply for a child custody order, the process will depend on your specific situation and the laws of the country where you reside.
+If you live abroad, you may still apply for a child custody order in the UK if your child lives in England or Wales, or if the UK courts have jurisdiction.
+The exact process depends on your situation and the laws of the country where you reside. so it’s best to get legal advice.

 The cost varies depending on the complexity of the case.
-At Shortlands we try to offer fixed fees for every stage of the process.
+At Shortlands, we aim to offer fixed fees for each stage of the child arrangement process, so you know what to expect.

 Please fill the form below to arrange your fixed cost initial appointment.